 Paralegals who count on routine, familiarity, and consistent income will likely identify strongly with the cons of freelancing, which often include:

-- Income instability.
-Paralegals who are employed in the traditional sense can count on a regular schedule and a paycheck, even when their workload is light.
-However, the same cannot be said for freelance paralegals, who sometimes experience instability in their income and find work patterns somewhat hard to predict.
+The same cannot be said for freelance paralegals, who can experience instability in their income and find work patterns somewhat hard to predict.
 Because they don’t have an employer to delegate work to them, freelance paralegals need to market their services and find their own clients.

-- Added responsibility.
-Although all paralegals have the same responsibilities when it comes to ethics, professionalism, and work product, freelance paralegals are their own bosses, and with that comes the responsibility of keeping meticulous business records, billing for their time, making quarterly estimated tax payments to the IRS, dealing with vendors and clients, and hiring their own employees, if necessary.
+Although all paralegals have the same responsibilities when it comes to ethics, professionalism, and work product, freelance paralegals are their own bosses, and with that comes the responsibility of keeping meticulous business records, billing for their time, dealing with vendors and clients, and hiring their own employees, if necessary.